What is Recruitment Marketing? - Complete Guide

 In the previous decade, social media became one of the backbones of recruiting due to its capacity for outreach and availability.
 Over time, social media channels will only gain power, and 2021s will see more creative solutions and hiring ideas on these virtual platforms.

-In fact, 92% of recruiters use social media to find high-quality candidates.
+In fact, 92% of recruiters use social media to find and acquire high-quality candidates.
 Indeed, social media are among the most effective and affordable methods to attract top talents and communicate with them.
-That's why recruiters often rely on LinkedIn, Facebook, and Instagram to achieve the best results in their hiring process.
+That's why recruitment professionals often rely on social media platforms such as LinkedIn, Facebook, and Instagram to achieve the best results in their hiring process.

 However, to have a quality presence, one needs to keep up with the trends and select the most efficient strategies.
-Because of that, we present you with the definition and meaning of social recruiting along with ten best practices for social media recruiting.
+The amazing benefits of recruitment through social media are clearer.
+Because of that, we present you with ten best practices for social recruiting.

-Social media recruitment may be the popular form of digital recruitment - but something can serve you the desired outcome once that has been implemented in the best way.
+Social recruiting may be the popular form of digital recruitment - but something can serve you the desired outcome once that has been implemented in the best way.

-Thus, if you want to become one of the recruiters who are happy with the result of social media recruiting, then you have to think beyond the thought about social recruiting.
+Thus, if you want to become one of the recruiters who are happy with the result of social recruiting , then you have to think beyond the thought about social recruiting.

 Below are the ten (10) best practices for recruiting via social media that help you to attract active as well as passive candidates.